yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 The machine-readable and Web page API descriptions are created automatically from the JAX-RS definition with no additional work required.
 As a result, the information provided for your service is pretty basic.
 One of the things MicroProfile OpenAPI provides is a number of annotations to enable you to provide better API documentation.

-Edit the `src/main/java/my/demo/GreetingService.java` to add documentation for the operation using the @Operation annotation:
+Edit the `src/main/java/my/demo/GreetingService.java` to add documentation for the operation using the @Operation annotation on line 45:

 ```Java
    ...